bohnacker/Harmony_Diagram/README.md

 ## The application

 When you launch the application (by clicking on the image below or on "Launch App" in this sites header) you see the harmony diagram in the main area.
-Each sphere represents on of the chords.
+Each sphere represents one of the chords.
 Diminished chords are yellow, minor chords light green, major chords dark green and augmented chords blue.

 ### Interaction:
 - Click and drag spheres